Waterman Flex-Wing: Design and development

-In the late 1920s Waldo Waterman saw a market opportunity for a four place cabin aeroplane that could be safely flown by amateur pilots of limited experience.
+In the late 1920s Waldo Waterman saw a market opportunity for a four place cabin aeroplane that could be safely flown by amateur pilots with limited experience.
 The result was his Flex-Wing, also known as the CLM Special and the Variable Wing Monoplane.
 He started design studies in the spring of 1928 but its development led to a number of patent requests and it was not until December 1929 that he felt ready to make his design public.

 Its principle innovation was having wings hinged from short stub wings at an angle of 25º to the direction of flight, so that as their dihedral increased the angle of incidence decreased.
 Each wing was braced from the upper fuselage to the wing spars with an asymmetric, inverted Y-strut with a pneumatic shock absorber strut in its central leg.
 Dihedral could be decreased and the angle of attack increased for take-off or landing by pumping air into these struts on each side, increasing low speed lift and so decreasing take-off and landing speeds and distances.
 In normal, higher speed flight the struts were shortened, reducing the angle of incidence and drag.
 Each wing's angle of incidence could still be changed, though damped by the shock absorber strut: if one wing was raised by a gust, its incidence and lift would decrease as it moved upwards, stabilizing the aircraft against roll.
 If both wings lost lift, the consequent extension of the strut and increase in incidence would restore it.